ibm-js/deliteful/docs/tutorial/Part4ListView.md

 (Note that we moved the `class="width100 height100"` to the toplevel `d-view-stack`)

 Finally, we want to display a list of photos, so let's add a `d-list` component as the contents of our view.
-For this, replace the `<!-- page content will go here -->` placeholder by a `d-list`.
+For this, replace the `<!-- view content will go here -->` placeholder by a `d-list`.

 ```html
 <!-- scrollable list -->